dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 The evaluator then defines a syntax of Lisp forms that can be built out of s-expressions.
 Not all s-expressions are legal Lisp forms any more than all sequences of characters are legal s-expressions.
 For instance, both (foo 1 2) and ("foo" 1 2) are s-expressions, but only the former can be a Lisp form since a list that starts with a string has no meaning as a Lisp form.

 This split of the black box has a couple of consequences.
 One is that you can use s-expressions, as you saw in Chapter 3, as an externalizable data format for data other than source code, using READ to read it and PRINT to print it.
 4 The other consequence is that since the semantics of the language are defined in terms of trees of objects rather than strings of characters, it's easier to generate code within the language than it would be if you had to generate code as text.
-Generating code completely from scratch is only marginally easier--building up lists vs. building up strings is about the same amount of work.
+Generating code completely from scratch is only marginally easier -- building up lists vs. building up strings is about the same amount of work.
 The real win, however, is that you can generate code by manipulating existing data.
 This is the basis for Lisp's macros, which I'll discuss in much more detail in future chapters.
 For now I'll focus on the two levels of syntax defined by Common Lisp: the syntax of s-expressions understood by the reader and the syntax of Lisp forms understood by the evaluator.

 2 Lisp implementers, like implementers of any language, have many ways they can implement an evaluator, ranging from a “pure” interpreter that interprets the objects given to the evaluator directly to a compiler that translates the objects into machine code that it then runs.
 In the middle are implementations that compile the input into an intermediate form such as bytecodes for a virtual machine and then interprets the bytecodes.
 Most Common Lisp implementations these days use some form of compilation even when evaluating code at run time.